ebaker355/DPTextField/README.md

 If neither outlet is connected, the buttons are not displayed in the toolbar.
 The buttons can also be manually enabled/disabled by setting the `previousBarButtonEnabled` and `nextBarButtonEnabled` boolean properties.
-This is useful for preventing a field from resigining first responder if it failes a validation check.
+This is useful for preventing a field from resigining first responder if it fails a validation check.
 (Note that setting these properties to YES only enables the bar button if the field's respective outlet is connected to another control.)